7 MINUTE READ

 Degrading Gracefully When the Model Is Uncertain

-The dashboard clearly surfaces ambiguous states and allows analysts to correct values, with each intervention feeding back into pipeline refinement, schema updates, and future annotation strategies.
+The dashboard clearly surfaces ambiguous states and allows analysts to correct values, with each modification sending report for pipeline refinement, schema updates, and future annotation strategies.

 Safe failure